 Production assistants help throughout the infused weed production process.
 You'll have to perform basic kitchen duties such as measuring ingredients.
 You’ll ensure all ingredients are fully stocked.
 You'll assist in cleaning and organizing the food preparation areas and equipment.
 You can earn between $12-$14 an hour.

 Extraction technicians operate closed-loop extractors and refining equipment.
 They handle dangerous chemicals and solvents.
 Technicians need between one to three years of extraction laboratory experience.
 They need to be familiar with solvent extraction, distillation, winterization, and more.
 An extraction technician can earn between $18 and $22 per hour.

 Weed companies are not an island.
 They rely on a host of ancillary businesses for many services.
 These include accounting, marketing, IT, banking, sales, and more.
 You don't have to work directly with weed to be a part of this industry.
 Your prior job experience and skills can be applied to many of the pot and ancillary jobs available.

 Nevada Cannabis College

 Learn everything you can about your state’s weed laws with weed education.
-CTU provides the most thorough and affordable online weed college.
+CTU provides the most thorough and affordable online marijuana classes.
 Our courses take you through every part of the industry.
 We cover the medicinal power of weed all the way to the business side of things.
 Take a leap toward your rewarding career in weed with CTU.